alastor367/Random_Terminal_Game-Ship_Game/README.md

 ![Game](https://github.com/user-attachments/assets/a9e36248-8b8b-42bc-b333-531c2b3377ec)

-# Can be Dowload on:
+# Can be also Dowload on:
 - [itch.io](https://alastor367.itch.io/ship-game) - _hyperlink_

 # To do: